Archived post from our GRA campaign during Summer 2018:

-We urgently need to rally mainstream public opposition to these disastrous proposed law changes.
+We urgently need to rally mainstream public opposition to these disastrous proposed legal changes.
 Even though women and girls stand to lose all our same-sex rights and protections, female voices have been excluded from the debate.
-The media has so far failed to challenge the self-ID narrative; universities and political parties have silenced, attacked or suspended those who dissent; and, with breathtaking negligence, the Women and Equalities parliamentary committee who initiated these changes with an Inquiry in 2015 heard oral evidence from all major transgender groups but not a single women’s representative.
+The media has so far failed to challenge the self-ID narrative, while universities and political parties have silenced, attacked or suspended those who dissent.

 This means that although most people, when polled, are AGAINST sex self-ID, very few people know about it or even that a consultation is taking place.